 The Robotics and Mechatronics (RAM) research group focuses on robotics (inspection, medical and service robotics): modelling and simulation of physical systems, intelligent control, robotic actuators and embedded control systems.

 The goal of the Services, Cybersecurity & Safety research group is to develop methods and techniques for developing IT-based services that balance service with safety and security.
-The Public Safety & Biometrics subgroup investigates how public safety can be improved by IT-based services that recognize people (i.e. biometrics), behaviour and situations.
-It uses techniques from pattern recognition, machine learning and computer vision to optimize the trade-off between safety, privacy and usability.
+The Public Safety & Biometrics subgroup investigates how public safety can be improved by IT-based services that recognise people (i.e. biometrics), behaviour and situations.
+It uses techniques from pattern recognition, machine learning and computer vision to optimise the trade-off between safety, privacy and usability.
 Its main application domain is public safety.

 The Power Electronics and Electromagnetic Compatability research group focuses on battery electronics, conducted and radiated electromagnetic interference and power electronic packaging as well as on physical layer of communication systems.
 One special theme of the program is small solar systems with battery storage to provide off-grid electric services to 3 billion people living in energy poverty.

 The Radio Systems research group studies a wide range of topics, including designing physical layer (PHY) for wireless communication systems, signal processing algorithms, radio propagation and channel modelling and antenna design.
 The rapid development of wireless communications has revolutionized our lives and our understanding of the world.
 With their educational and research activities, the Radio Systems group contributes to wireless technology development in both academia and industry.